-1. Know your members.
+1. Know your members better.

 For example, use the information to provide members with personalized communications and benefits.
-For example, based on your members’ interests, recommend new industry reports or new services offered by your organization that will help them in their specific career stage.
+For instance, recommend new industry reports or new services offered by your organization that will help them in their specific career stage.

-- Set up a preference center – Give members an easy way to let you know how and when they want to hear from you: set up a preference center.
+- Set up a preference center – Give members an easy way to let you know how and when they want to hear from you: Set up a preference center.
 A preference center is an online portal that gives your members an easy way to control what communications they receive from your organization and how often they receive them.
 It also gives you another way to gather more of the data you need to improve member communications.

 2. Consider the member journey.

 Your members’ needs and expectations evolve as they move through their careers and their membership with your organization.
-Make sure you’re doing all you can to give them a great experience every step of the way.
+Make sure you’re doing all you can to give members a great experience every step of the way.
 For example:

 - Provide a great member onboarding experience – Make your new members feel welcome right away.
 Start by thanking them for their membership.
 Then, give them a short, simple list of what they can expect next and where to go for information.
 Get new members involved right away by asking them to connect with your organization and other members.
 For example, invite new members to a discussion forum for new members in your online community.